antimongo/beamboard-config/README.md

 ## Known Issues and Compatibility

 No known issues with the Beamboard yet.
-It's currently compatible only with ZMK firmware and Nice!Nano microcontrollers.
+It's currently compatible only with ZMK firmware and the nice!nano microcontroller.

 ## Contributions and Feedback